CDatarET/Greater-Average/README.md

 CodeChef Difficulty 500 Problem

 Greater Average
-You are given
+You are given T test cases.
-3
-3 numbers
-A
-,
-B
-,
-A,B, and
-C
-C.

-Determine whether the average of
-A
-A and
-B
+Each test case consists of 3 integers: A, B, and C.

-B is strictly greater than
+Determine whether the average of A and B is strictly greater than C.
-C
-C or not?

-NOTE: Average of
-A
-A and
-B
+Note:
-B is defined as
+The average of A and B is defined as:
-(
-A
-+
-B
-)
-2
-2
+(A + B) / 2
-(A+B)
-​
- .
-For example, average of
-5
-5 and
-9
-9 is
-7
-7, average of
-5
+For example:

-5 and
+The average of 5 and 9 is 7

-8
-8 is
+The average of 5 and 8 is 6.5
-6.5
-6.5.

 Input Format
-The first line of input will contain a single integer T
-T, denoting the number of test cases.
+The first line contains a single integer T, the number of test cases.

-Each test case consists of
-3
-3 integers
-A
-,
-B
-,
-A,B, and
-C
-C.
+The next T lines each contain three integers A, B, and C separated by spaces.

 Output Format
-For each test case, output YES if average of
+For each test case, print YES if the average of A and B is strictly greater than **C, otherwise print NO`.
-A
-A and
-B
-B is strictly greater than
-C
-C, NO otherwise.

-You may print each character of the string in uppercase or lowercase (for example, the strings YeS, yEs, yes and YES will all be treated as identical).
+You may print each character of the answer in uppercase or lowercase (for example, the strings YES, yes, yEs will all be considered correct).